ash-project/ash/documentation/topics/actions/actions.md

 Actions accept a free-form map of context, which can be used for whatever you like.
 Whenever context is set, it is *deep merged*.
 I.e if you do `changeset |> Ash.Changeset.set_context(%{a: %{b: 1}}) |> Ash.Changeset.set_context(%{a: %{c: 2}})`, the resulting context will be `%{a: %{b: 1, c: 2}}`.
 Structs are not merged.

-There are two special keys to note:
+There are some special keys in context to note:

 ### `:private`